 Age Requirement: 14 – 19 years old

-Do you have a skill that you can sell as gigs in your neighborhood?
+Does your have a skill they can sell as gigs in your neighborhood?

-You can download this app and then set up your profile to highlight those skills.
+Your teen can download this app and then set up their profile to highlight those skills.

-Then, you accept gigs – no more than 5 miles away from where you live.
+Then, they accept gigs – no more than 5 miles away from where you live.

-At the end of your gig, both the Sponsor (paying customer) and you, the teen, are rated.
+At the end of their gig, both the Sponsor (paying customer) and your teen, are rated.

 Parents have to give consent for their teen to use the app, plus they're notified via email of every gig their teen accepts.

-Payment is directly to your bank, or using Venmo, and you’ll earn between $10 and $12.50/hour!
+Payment is directly to a bank account, or using Venmo, and your teen will earn between $10 and $12.50/hour!

 Age Requirements: 14 years and older

-You can use this app to find your next babysitting gig.
-Just know that if you’re under 18 (but at least 14), then your parent must register for an account as well as you.
-Your parent will receive all communications that you do, so that they can monitor any interactions.
+Teens can use this app to find their next babysitting gig.
+Just know that if they’re under 18 (but at least 14), then you, the parent, must register for an account as well as your teen.
+Parents receive all communications that their teen does, so that you can monitor any interactions.